tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: How does AWS provide access to higher level managed services?
 A: AWS provides users instant acces to a variety of services such as compute, storage, analytics and deployment.
 By utilizing these servicves, customers can lower operational complexity and cost.

+- Q: Which AWS service provides a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser, without needing to install any software or configure servers?
+A: Cloud 9.
+CodeStar doesn't provide an IDE.

 ## IAM

 - Q: What is IAM?
 Answer: IAM is a service that controls who gets access to AWS services, and what they can do with those services.